arounamounchili/python-course/README.md

 # python-course:
-Welcome To this Python course for Beginners.
+Welcome to this Python Course for Beginners.